-The Chrysalis festival is a platform for ambitious performances by young theatre-makers.
+Chrysalis festival is a platform for ambitious performance by young theatre-makers.
 It showcases emerging talent, sparks critical debate and challenges perceptions of youth theatre.

-Chrysalis is staged at the Traverse Theatre, Edinburgh, and is curated with the support of a consortium of industry specialists.
-The festival is the only platform of its kind in Scotland and it offers a new experience for audiences new to youth theatre arts.
+Chrysalis 2018 was staged at the Traverse Theatre, Edinburgh, and curated with the support of a consortium of industry specialists.
+The festival is the only platform of its kind in Scotland and offers a new experience for audiences new to youth theatre arts.

 The festival aims to: